feathersAndFury/mint-yz-theme/README.md

 # Mint-Yz: The New Colors of a New Era (Gtk theme)
 **The interface of all your software and the entire desktop is now rejuvenated, modernized.
 This is a fork from your reliable Mint-Y theme.
-Your standard Linux Mint Gtk theme now comes in more energized and readable colors.**
+This standard Linux Mint Gtk theme now comes in more energized and readable colors.**

 And all of this is done on a solid foundation of improved shell and python programs.
 It is also renamed **Mint-Yz** and is a separate Debian package.
 This means you can install it in addition to the standard **Mint-Y,** compare, experiment, and change your mind at any time.
 Your good old Mint-Y will not be removed or changed.
 And all of this is made very easy, see the installation instructions below.